-Impacts from Decelerators/Parachutes under Alternative 2 for Training Activities
+Impacts from Decelerators/Parachutes under Alternative 2 for Testing Activities

-Under Alternative 2, the number of decelerators/parachutes that would be expended during training activities would be about 2 percent larger than under Alternative 1.
-This difference reflects the addition of training activities using decelerators/parachutes in the Gulf of Mexico Range Complex (Table 3.0-31).
-This would proportionally increase the possibility of entanglement relative to Alternative 1, but, the likelihood of injury or mortality is still considered negligible, and the impact conclusion for decelerators/parachutes under Alternative 2 training activities is the same as for Alternative 1.
+Under Alternative 2, the number of decelerators/parachutes that would be expended during testing activities would be about 8.6 percent larger than under Alternative 1, with the same general distribution of activities throughout the Study Area (Table 3.0-34).
+This would proportionally increase the possibility of entanglement relative to Alternative 1, but, the likelihood of injury or mortality is still considered negligible, and the impact conclusion for decelerators/parachutes under Alternative 2 testing activities is the same as for Alternative 1.